-Nicotine is a drug found naturally in tobacco.
-It’s as addictive as heroin or cocaine.
+Nicotine is a drug found naturally in tobacco, which is as addictive as heroin or cocaine.
 Over time, a person becomes physically dependent on and emotionally addicted to nicotine.
 This physical dependence causes unpleasant withdrawal symptoms when you try to quit.
 The emotional and mental dependence (addiction) make it hard to stay away from nicotine after you quit.
-Studies have shown that to quit and stay quit smokers must deal with both the physical and mental dependence.
+Studies have shown that to quit and stay quit, smokers must deal with both the physical and mental dependence.

 How nicotine gets in, where it goes, and how long it stays

 When you inhale smoke, nicotine is carried deep into your lungs.
-There it’s quickly absorbed into the bloodstream and carried throughout your body.
+There it’s quickly absorbed into the bloodstream and carried, along with the carbon monoxide and other toxins, to every part of your body.
 In fact, nicotine inhaled in cigarette smoke reaches the brain faster than drugs that enter the body through a vein (intravenously or IV).

 How nicotine hooks smokers